ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-obtain-token-and-purchase-ram.md

 Before starting this tutorial, ensure you have the following:

-- A developer account on the Ultra Testnet and to be logged into the Ultra Toolkit.
-If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Toolkit](./tutorial-login-to-toolkit.md).
+- A developer account on the Ultra Testnet and to be logged into the Ultra Tool Kit.
+If you don't have it, please follow our previous tutorial: [Tutorial - Log in to the Ultra Tool Kit](./tutorial-login-to-toolkit.md).

 ## Goal